-According to a study by BARC, more than 52% ecommerce businesses use Big Data to gain a better understanding of their customers.
-You can collect and analyse customer data with ready-made solutions in the form of programmable interfaces and BI platforms, such as OWOX.
+According to a study by BARC, more than 52% eCommerce businesses use Big Data to gain a better understanding of their customers.
+You can collect and analyze customer data with ready-made solutions in the form of programmable interfaces and BI platforms, such as OWOX.
 With these solutions, you can process large amounts of data via a single platform.

-According to the most common definition by IDC (International Data Corporation), Big Data is characterised by the four Vs:
+According to the most common definition by IDC (International Data Corporation), Big Data is characterized by the four Vs: